tdhelixx/alexandria-dental-health-site/src/services/veneers.md

 ### How Long Do Porcelain Veneers Last?

 With proper care and maintenance, porcelain veneers can last for years or even decades.
 They are constructed from a high-quality ceramic that is designed to be durable and stain-resistant for long-lasting results.
-In order to maximize the longevity of your veneers, you should carefully follow Dr. Mazhari’s care instructions and ensure that you are maintaining optimal oral health.
+In order to maximize the longevity of your veneers, you should carefully follow Dr. Mazhari's care instructions and ensure that you are maintaining optimal oral health.
 You should also avoid actions that put excess strain on your teeth, such as clenching, grinding, or using your teeth to open things.

 ### What Is the Best Way to Care for My Porcelain Veneers?